-Fixed Prosthesis on Natural Teeth
+Fixed Prosthesis over Natural Teeth - Bridge

 The fixed dental prosthesis is a treatment by means of artificial dental reproductions, tailor made, that are cemented to natural teeth, previously prepared, which they cover or "sheathe".

 With them we get:

 - Replacing missing teeth, in which case the teeth that replace the missing natural ones (called pontics) form a continuous structure with the "sheaths" that attach them to the adjacent, worn out natural teeth (called pillars).
 The name "bridges" has been adopted because, usually, the "covers" are located on both sides of the pontics, as if it were a bridge between the two banks of a river.
 Sometimes, however, a false tooth "remains in the air" on one side, because it only grabs one or more teeth on the other side, just as a balcony protrudes from the wall, and in this case we talk about bridge in extension (called "cantilever").